Home Chicago Bad Faith Insurance Attorney

 What about when you have a third-party claim that isn’t settled?
 When your third-party claim isn’t resolved fairly, then you have to pursue a legal claim against the policyholder.
 It’s that person or business’s responsibility to go after their insurer for bad faith.
 You might win a judgment the person can’t pay.
 To resolve this issue, they assign you the right to bring the bad faith action against the insurer, which then allows you to sue the insurer and demand compensation.

 A bad outcome in an insurance claim might not give you a legal claim.
-But when your insurer isn’t upholding the contract or the law, it’s best to talk with an attorney.
-At Staver Accident Injury Lawyers, P.C., we’ll take a close look at your claim and how your insurer has behaved.
+But it’s best to talk with an attorney when your insurer isn’t upholding the contract or the law.
+At Staver Accident Injury Lawyers, P.C., we’ll closely examine your claim and how your insurer has behaved.
 We’ll strive to get your claim resolved fairly.
 If there’s evidence the insurer is acting in bad faith, we might recommend filing a lawsuit and pursuing damages.

 To schedule a free initial consultation, use our online form or call (312) 236-2900.